Learn the SEP-IRA rules, contribution limits, and how to take advantage of this situation.

 Are you a sole proprietor, independent contractor, or freelancer?

 Are you a small business owner?

-The SEP IRA contribution deadline is somewhat flexible.
-A new account must be opened before the tax return due date, which for sole proprietors is generally April 15 (April 17 this year).
-If you file an extension with the IRS, you may be able to open a new SEP IRA account as late as October 15.
-For small businesses, the deadline depends on your fiscal year.
-For example, if your fiscal year end is December 31, the tax filing deadline would be March 15, and a six-month extension could run through September 15.
+The SEP-IRA contribution deadline is somewhat flexible.
+A new plan must be opened before the tax return due date, which for sole proprietors is generally April 15.
+If you file an extension with the IRS, sole proprietors may be able to open a new SEP-IRA as late as October 15 (October 17, 2022 for 2021 plans).
+For small businesses, the deadline depends on their fiscal year and whether their company is a sole proprietorship, partnership, or a type of corporation.
+For example, if your business is a “C” Corporation and your fiscal year end is December 31, the tax filing deadline would be March 15, and a six-month extension could run through September 15.

 for thinkMoney ®

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.

 Be sure to understand all risks involved with each strategy, including commission costs, before attempting to place any trade.
 Clients must consider all relevant risk factors, including their own personal financial situations, before trading.

 TD Ameritrade does not provide tax advice.
 We suggest you consult with a tax-planning professional with regard to your personal circumstances.

 Market volatility, volume, and system availability may delay account access and trade executions.